cseanburns/systems-librarianship/src/5a-install-wordpress.md

 it has become a general purpose CMS that can serve as a website builder.
 Two sites exist to provide access to WordPress:
-[WordPress.com][wpcom] and [Wordpress.org][wporg].
+[WordPress.com][wpcom] and [WordPress.org][wporg].
 WordPress.com is a hosting solution, which means that customers can sign up and create a free WordPress site.
 Since its hosted,
-customers are only responsible for their content and not for managing the WordPress installation and its updates.
+customers are only responsible for their content and not for managing the core WordPress installation and its updates.
 Various paid plans can extend the functionality offered to WordPress.com customers.

-WordPress.org is maintained by the [WordPress Foundation][wpfoundation], which oversees the development of and provides access to the WordPress software.
+WordPress.org is maintained by the [WordPress Foundation][wpfoundation], which oversees the development of the software and which provides access to the WordPress software.
 When we download the WordPress software, we download it from WordPress.org.
 Unlike the hosted solution,